szabgab/perlmaven.com/sites/en/pages/perl-cgi-script-with-apache2.md

 $|  = 1;
 ```

-I am not sure, but I think <b>Premature end of script headers</b>  is the same as <b>End of script output before headers</b>.
+I am not sure, but I think **Premature end of script headers**  is the same as **End of script output before headers**.

 <h3>503 Service Unavailable</h3>

 After I created the symbolic links to the cgid.* files and reloaded the Apache server,
-I got <b>503 Service Unavailable</b> in the browser and the following line in the log file:
+I got **503 Service Unavailable** in the browser and the following line in the log file:

 ```
 [Wed Mar 19 15:30:22.515457 2014] [cgid:error] [pid 3927:tid 140206699169536] (22)Invalid argument: [client 192.120.120.120:58349] AH01257: unable to connect to cgi daemon after multiple tries: /var/cgi-bin/echo.pl